schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/README.md

 This package replaces the legacy STOFS-3D-Atl-shadow-VIMS package.
 Previous versions of the original implementation can be retrieved from commit 71dd94b9 and earlier Git history.

+The setup workflow was originally developed and organized by Fei Ye and is currently maintained by Fei Ye and Hyungju Yoo.
+Significant changes are generally made through PRs and reviewed by an experienced user of the workflow.
 ---

 ## Dependencies